fasttravel-xyz/factor/README.md

 * Concurrency using `futures::executor::ThreadPool`.
 * Quick `LocalPool` access to wait for multiple quick-tasks completion.
 * Unbounded channels for messages (this might change.)
+* Actor-pool for running a CPU bound computation service on multiple actors and threads.
 * Simple functional message handlers.
 * Async response.
 * Granular locks when possible.